-- 1) Pride Co-Chairs will be in charge of constructing and facilitating the Pride Steering Committee and planning UCSB/Isla Vista Pride. - 2) Report progress of Pride Committee to the rest of Associated Students Queer Commission weekly. - 3) Attend all meetings. - 4) Begin brainstorming Fall quarter, build a Pride Committee, and assist other board members with their projects.
-By Winter Quarter, begin actively organizing Pride. - 5) Responsible for outreaching to find Pride Co-Chairs and establish a Pride Committee in a timely manner if not elected during Spring Elections.
+- 1) Pride Co-Chairs will be in charge of constructing and facilitating the Pride Steering Committee and planning UCSB/Isla Vista Pride. - 2) Report progress of Pride Committee to the rest of Associated Students Queer Commission weekly. - 3) Attend all meetings. - 4) Begin a rough schedule and budget for Pride week and build a Pride Committee by the of Fall quarter.
+Build a Pride Committee, and assist other board members with their projects.
+By Winter Quarter, begin actively organizing Pride.
+By the ninth week of Winter quarter complete all contracts and funding for Pride.